stwalez/AzureAppService_Simple_ExpressJSwithDB/README.md

 # AzureAppService_Simple_ExpressJSwithDB
 An Express.js app for deployment to Azure Stack App Service

 Azure App Service Extension for Visual Studio Code was used for deployment to Azure Stack.
-This can also be used for deployment to Azure App Service.
+It can also be used for deployment to Azure App Service.

 ## Prerequisites